sherifabdlnaby/prism/internal/output/amazon-s3/readme.md

   * There is no default value for this setting.

 ##### `canned_acl`
-The S3 canned ACL to use when putting the photo.
+The S3 canned ACL to use when putting the photo, This specify the permission of the picture
   * Value can be any of: `private`, `public-read`, `public-read-write`, `authenticated-read`, `aws-exec-read`, `bucket-owner-read`, `bucket-owner-full-control`
   * Default value is `private`